Radio Quarantine Kolkata: Format and shows

-The station also broadcasts reading sessions through home recordings from participants including monologues, poetry and short story readings and had a children's segment.
-Recorded performances were crowdsourced from listener contributors, that were aired based on a specified criterion set by the station for the day's segment and included experiences of individuals isolated in their homes.
+The station also broadcast reading sessions through home recordings from participants, including monologues, poetry and short story readings, and had a children's segment.
+Recorded performances were crowdsourced from listener contributors, which were accepted based on a day's specified criterion and included experiences of individuals isolated in their homes.
 Some of these were gathered from minors and were aired on the children's segment.
 The children's segment was allotted an hour slot, which was occasionally hosted by a teacher based in the country of Norway.
-It involved short stories readings, poem recitals and music.
+It involved short story readings, poem recitals and music.